Clarksburg, West Virginia: Economy

-Clarksburg’s economy historically centered on manufacturing, glass production, and transportation.
-The city’s location along major rail lines and its proximity to natural gas and raw materials attracted industries such as chemical plants, brickworks, potteries, foundries, machine shops, hardwood and casket companies, and several major glass factories.
-Among these were the Akro-Agate marble company, the Hazel-Atlas Glass Company, the Rolland Glass Company, and the Jackson (later Phillips) Sheet and Tin Plate Company, an early forerunner of Weirton Steel.
-Economic growth brought successive waves of immigrants in the 19th and early 20th centuries, including Irish, Italians, Greeks, French, Belgians, and Spanish.
+The availability of natural resources and access to railroad facilities attracted industry and manufacturing to Clarksburg.
+Industries included chemical plants, brickworks, potteries, foundries and machine shops, hardwood and casket companies, glass factories, and the Jackson, later Phillips, Sheet and Tin Plate Company, a forerunner of Weirton Steel.
+Economic development brought successive waves of immigrants in the 19th and early 20th centuries, including Irish, Italians, Greeks, French, Belgians, and Spanish.